tytydraco/yessleep/out/My_friend_disappeared_from_an_abandoned_subway_stop_I_found_her_but_she_cant_even_remember_her_name.md

 Inside the brass cages there were now naked women.
 They were lapping at their steel bowls like animals.
 All of them had defecated in their cages.
 Many were missing teeth.

-These captives wailed like dogs left too long in their cage at the pound.
+These captives wailed like dogs left too long at the pound.
 Their legs were bloody and raw from the manacles’ friction.
 They were so filthy that I had to hold my nose.
 The sight was horrible, the smell was worse, and the noise of their anguish was unbearable.

 I looked up at the giantess, my face warped with shock.
 “What the hell is this?”